 Location: MUSIC 114

-The School of the Arts brings together the Departments of Dance, Music and Drama, and Visual Arts.
+The School of the Arts and Design brings together the Divisions of Dance, Fashion Design & Merchandising, Music, Theatre, and Visual Arts.
 The School is a community of artists, educators, therapists, and scholars, and serves a diverse student population, especially women, within a liberal arts context.

-Interdisciplinary artistic engagement is integral to the School of the Arts.
+Interdisciplinary artistic engagement is integral to the School of the Arts and Design.
 Student and faculty creative involvement is encouraged, across traditional and new media, in a spirit of innovative and inventive collaboration.
-The faculty and students in dance, drama, music and visual arts come together to share in performance arts productions, concerts, exhibitions and cross-disciplinary projects and programs.
+The faculty and students in dance, fashion design and merchandising, music, theatre, and visual arts come together to share in performance art productions, concerts, exhibitions, and cross-disciplinary projects and programs.
 The School is committed to promoting understanding and appreciation of the power of the arts to reflect and influence society and to make a difference in the lives of the people they serve.

-Students may major in any one of the departments with degree programs leading to the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, the Master of Arts, Master of Fine Arts, and in Dance, the Doctor of Philosophy degree.
+Students may major in any one of the departments with degree programs leading to the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, Master of Fine Arts, Master of Music, Master of Music Therapy, and in Dance, the Doctor of Philosophy degree.

-Teacher certification programs are offered in dance, music and visual arts.
-Department statements, degree requirements, and course listings for each individual department are in the department sections of this catalog.
+Teacher certification programs are offered in dance, music, and visual arts.
+Division statements, degree requirements, and course listings for each individual department are in the department sections of this catalog.

-For more information please see the School of the Arts website.
+For more information please see the School of the Arts and Design website.